ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 #### Venue

-Both the NHS group and the AIEthics group meet online and this works particularly well.
+Both the NHS group and the AI ethics group meet online and this works particularly well.
 It would help to use a wiki style collaboration medium for adding additional resources and a threaded communication platform such as Slack to maintain communication between meetings.

 #### Texts